-Assistance to file patents is also available through Intellectual Property Right Cell at the institute.
+Assistance to file patents is also available through the Intellectual Property Right Cell at the institute.

-Institute promotes innovation & entrepreneurship related activities through Institution's Innovation Council setup at the institute.
+The institute promotes innovation & entrepreneurship-related activities through the Institution's Innovation Council set up at the institute.

 Our institute is a recognized Ph.
-D. research centre of P.A.
+D. research center of P.A.
 H. Solapur University, Solapur for Mechanical Engineering, Civil Engineering, Electronics Engineering & Computer Engineering fields.
-Faculty members are guiding the Ph.
-D. scholars in these areas.
+Faculty members are guiding the Ph.D. scholars in these areas.